CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 See https://github.com/kleinerm/Psychtoolbox-3/blob/master/Psychtoolbox/PsychDocumentation/RaspberryPiSetup.m for the up-to-date details:

-The best way is to first install PTB via Neurodebian (supports Raspian and Ubuntu) so we can get all the dependencies solved easily.
+The easiest way is to first install PTB via Neurodebian (supports Raspian and Ubuntu) so we can get all the dependencies solved easily.

 Raspian 32bit:
 ```